LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Related Work

-More recently, sophisticated architectures have been proposed to tackle dense ship detection in intricate coasta environments.
-Min et al. \cite{CM-YOLO} introduced CM-YOLO, based on YOLOX, which utilizes a Dual Path Context Enhancement (DCE) module to extract global context and a Multi-Context Boosted (MCB) head to improve scale awareness.
-Although the internal structure of the detection head was modified, the model retains the conventional P3, P4, and P5 pyramid levels.
-Similarly, Yang et al. \cite{ShadowFPN-YOLO} proposed ShadowFPN-YOLO, building upon YOLOv10.
-By integrating GELAN with Reparameterized CSP modules in the backbone and applying ShadowFPN in the neck, which randomly masks background regions of feature maps, they compel the network to focus on the intrinsic features of ships.
-Despite these advancements, the majority of these studies remain confined to optimizing feature extraction and fusion processes within the fixed constraints of the conventional detection scales.
+More recently, methods targeting dense ship detection in complex coastal environments have been proposed.
+CM-YOLO~\cite{CM-YOLO}, built upon YOLOX, employs a Dual Path Context Enhancement (DCE) module in the neck to extract global context and a Multi-Context Boosted (MCB) head to improve scale awareness.
+Although the internal structure of the detection head was modified, the model retains the P3, P4, and P5 pyramid levels.
+Similarly, Yang et al.~\cite{ShadowFPN-YOLO} proposed ShadowFPN-YOLO based on YOLOv10, integrating GELAN with Reparameterized CSP modules in the backbone and applying ShadowFPN in the neck, which randomly masks background regions of feature maps to force the network to focus on intrinsic ship features.
+Despite these advances, these studies remain confined to optimizing feature extraction and fusion within the fixed constraints of the conventional detection scales.

-\subsection{YOLO for ship detection with head-level modification}
+\subsection{YOLO for Ship Detection with Head-Level Modification}

-Beyond module-level enhancements in the backbone and neck, recent endeavors \cite{YOLO-RSA, YOLO-Ssboat} have sought to enhance performance by expanding the Feature Pyramid Levels (P-levels) in the detection head.
+Beyond module-level enhancements in the backbone and neck, recent work~\cite{YOLO-RSA, YOLO-Ssboat} has sought to improve performance by expanding the Feature Pyramid Levels in the detection head.
 These strategies generally fall into two directions.
 Some append deeper levels (e.g., P6) to broaden the receptive field for large targets, while others add shallower levels (e.g., P2) to preserve finer spatial details of small objects.

-Fang et al. \cite{YOLO-RSA} addressed the multi-scale nature of optical remote sensing imagery by designing a 4-layer Feature Pyramid Network.
-They proposed YOLO-RSA, which appends a P6 detection head to the standard P3–P5 configuration.
-The inclusion of the P6 level aims to capture a broader receptive field, incorporating contextual information from the entire image or accommodating extremely large vessels.
+Fang et al.~\cite{YOLO-RSA} addressed the multi-scale nature of optical remote sensing imagery by proposing YOLO-RSA, which appends a P6 detection head to the standard P3--P5 configuration.
+The inclusion of P6 aims to capture a broader receptive field, incorporating contextual information from the entire image or accommodating extremely large vessels.